Pnwcomputers/The-Computer-Handbook/Part III - Computer Maintenance & Care/Chapter 9 - Data Backup Essentials/Chapter9-Data_Backup_Essentials.md

+---
-## Chapter 9: Data Backup Essentials
+# Chapter 9: Data Backup Essentials

-**Protecting What Matters Most**
+## Protecting What Matters Most
+---

 > "Clients are solely responsible for any and all of their computer data and data backups... no responsibility is accepted by Pacific Northwest Computers for any data loss or data damage." - From our professional service disclaimer.

-This disclaimer isn't meant to scare you - it's meant to wake you up.
-Even professional technicians can't guarantee data safety during repairs.
-That's why backup isn't optional - it's **essential.**
+After over 20 years of computer security, repairs, and migrations, this chapter gives you the exact strategies and professional realities we use on the front lines to cover **Protecting Your Critical Data**.

 ### What You'll Learn in This Chapter: